darrenldl/ProVerif-ATP/doc/narrator/using_narrator.md

 At each run, `pvatp` simply copies the entire `narrator` folder to a temporary location (i.e. `/tmp/` on most Linux systems), replaces `file_strings.js` with variable declarations containing file content, then launches the default web browser with URL pointing to the HTML file (e.g. `file:///tmp/narrator/index.html`).

-If you would like to use Narrator in your software, you can follow above approach. `pvatp`'s source code (stored as `src/pvatp.py`) is very straightforward to examine as well.
+If you would like to use Narrator in your software, you can follow the above approach. `pvatp`'s source code (stored as `src/pvatp.py`) is very straightforward to examine as well.